msholk/ml_final_project/README.md

 ## Build a machine learning algorithm to predict activity quality from activity monitors.
+You can view the complete analysis and results [here](https://msholk.github.io/ml_final_project/ML_Final_Predictions.html).

 ### Data Source:

-We are using the Weight Lifting Exercises Dataset from HAR (Human Activity Recognition) data, which contains sensor data from wearable devices attached to subjects performing exercises.
+I am e using the Weight Lifting Exercises Dataset from HAR (Human Activity Recognition) data, which contains sensor data from wearable devices attached to subjects performing exercises.

 ### Prediction Goal: